adr/adr-manager/docs/evaluation/user-study/case-descriptions/case-description-03.md

   * Should the `Deciders` field contain all deciders or just the recorder of the meeting?
   * What is the difference between `Technical Story` and `Context and Problem Statement`?
 * O: Participant finds possibility to expand options (by accident).
-* P: Preview of the formatted markdown is good.
+* P: Preview of the formatted Markdown is good.
 * O: No problems while pushing to GitHub.

 ## Interview